filipegalo/playground_k8s/README.md

 ## Getting Started

 1. Clone this repository.
-2. Run `minikube start` to start the Kubernetes cluster.
+2. Run `minikube start --cni=calico` to start the Kubernetes cluster.
 3. Run `kubectl get nodes` to check if the cluster is running.

 ## Helmfile

 1. Install Helmfile: `brew install helmfile`
 2. Run `./setup.sh` to install the necessary plugins and enable the ingress addon.
+   - The script includes `minikube node add` because starting Minikube with the `--nodes=2` option causes DNS resolution issues.
 3. Go to the `helmfile` directory.
 4. Run `helmfile apply` to install the applications.